Marajó: Location

 The island is situated just south of the Equator.
 Its Northern cost, which runs almost parallel to it, is called Contracosta.
 Due to its location at the mouth of the Amazon River, archeologist Helen Palmatary compared the island to "an egg in the mouth of a snake".

 Together with smaller neighboring islands that are separated from Marajó by rivers, they form the Marajó Archipelago, with an aggregate area of 49,602 km2.

 The archipelago is contained in the 59,985 km2 Marajó Archipelago Environmental Protection Area, a sustainable-use conservation unit established in 1989 to protect the environment of the region.

-Marajó is almost entirely flat.
-The island can be divided into the Western side with savanna plains at a slightly higher elevation of around 6 m, and the Eastern side with rainforest situated around sea level.
-The transition between both sides is formed by swampy fields called mondongos.
-Marajó is largely flooded during the rainy season because of higher water levels of the rivers along its coast and heavy rainfall in its interior.
-During this season, much of the island presents itself as a large lake.

-The largest lakes on Marajó are Lake Arari and Lake Guajará.
-There are 20 large rivers on the island.
-Because of the changing water levels and regular seasonal flooding, many settlements are built on stilts (Palafitas).

 The island is known for the pororoca, a tidal bore phenomenon in the river that creates large waves reaching 4 meters in height.
 It is a tourist destination, especially for surfing of the bore.